 In what follows, we fix such a circle packing and denote it by $\mathcal C_\T$.
 Whenever necessary, we specify a particular normalization that $\mathcal C_\T$ satisfies.

 Each face $f\in \F_\T$ contains a unique complementary component of the circle packing $\mathcal C_\T$ called an \emph{interstice} associated to $f$, which we denote by $\Delta_f$.
-Every interstice is an open Jordan region bounded by three circle arcs that may only intersect at their endpoints.
-There is a unique circle $C$ that passes through the mutual tangency points of the three disks $D_1, D_2, D_3$ in $\mathcal C_\T$ bounding the interstice $\Delta_f$.
+Every interstice is an open Jordan region bounded by three circular arcs that may only intersect at their endpoints.
+For a given interstice $\Delta_f$, the three boundary arcs lie in three circles in $\mathcal C_\T$, and denote by $D_1, D_2, D_3$ the corresponding open disks enclosed by these (oriented) circles.
+Let $C$ be the unique circle that passes through the three mutual tangency points of $D_1, D_2, D_3$.
 We say that such a circle $C$ \emph{corresponds to} $f$.
+(It can also be described as a spherical circle inscribed in the face $f$, and hence circumscribing the interstice $\Delta_f$.)
+In this way, the collection of all circles corresponding to faces is a circle packing orthogonal to $\mathcal C_\T$, and the nerve of this orthogonal packing is the planar dual of $\T$ (see Figure \ref{F:apollonianLimit}).
 Denote by $R_f$ the anti-M\"obius reflection with respect to this unique circle $C$.
 Observe that $R_f$ fixes the three points of mutual tangency of $D_1, D_2, D_3$ in the closure $\overline{\Delta_f}$ of $\Delta_f$, and